 Every day we get a lot of queries from our clients regarding our granite, marble, and engineered quartz products.
-Here's a list of answers to some of the most frequently asked questions from our customers regarding kitchen countertop installation.
+For your reference, here’s a list of some of the most frequently asked questions from our customers with regard to kitchen countertop installation:

 Both fabrication (polishing of edges) and installation cost Php350 per linear meter separately.